CosmicLabs-HQ/ML-Engineer/README.md

 ---

-## What You’ll Build
+## What You’ll Do

 * Design and train compact, high-performance AI models that run in constrained environments—under tight latency, memory, bandwidth, and power ceilings
 * Special focus on complex agentic coordination and memory and context management
 * Fine-tune and optimize models using quantization, distillation, pruning, and structured sparsity techniques
-* Convert and deploy models across a range of real-world hardware targets: embedded ARM, edge GPUs, edge CPUs, radios, mobile-class silicon
+* Convert and deploy models across a range of real-world hardware targets
 * Own the end-to-end ML lifecycle: from architectural design and training to evaluation, system integration, and post-deployment debugging
 * Build tooling and automation to monitor model performance across volatile, distributed systems
 * Collaborate with embedded and infra engineers to ensure tight coordination between model behavior and system-level constraints